Azure/azure-sdk-for-js/sdk/core/core-https/documentation/core2.md

 Another package `ms-rest-azure` was created to house Azure-specific components and authetication code that worked with a variety of credentials like Service Principal, Device Token, Managed Identity etc. At this point, support for TypeScript came in the form of hand-authored type declaration files.

 Later, there emerged a desire for isomorphic packages, packages that worked in both the browser as well as Node.
-As part of this effort, code was to be generated in TypeScript directly and a new repo was created: `azure-sdk-for-js`.
+This required a new runtime and code generator.
+As part of this effort, code was generated in TypeScript directly and a new repo was created: `azure-sdk-for-js`.

 A new code generator was created (`autorest.typescript`) that replaced the existing one (`autorest.nodejs`.) `ms-rest` became `@azure/ms-rest-js`.
 The authentication pieces from `@ms-rest-azure` were put into `@azure/ms-rest-nodeauth` and an equivalent package was created for the browser called `@azure/ms-rest-browserauth`.
 All remaining parts of `ms-rest-azure` were placed into `@azure/ms-rest-azure-js`.